 NSPA Board of Directors

-Becky Tate, president-elect, Shawnee Mission North High School
+Becky Tate, president, Shawnee Mission North High School

-Kathryn Campbell, St. Paul Academy and Summit School
+Kathryn Campbell, secretary, St. Paul Academy and Summit School

 Elisia Cohen, University of Minnesota